gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 ruffling the good lady's feathers."

-Before Erileine could answer, a soldier called, "*Yevve!*" from the terrace above them---it's time.
+Before Erileine could answer, a soldier called, "*Yevve!*" from the terrace above them—it's time.
 She stood up, brushing the dirt from her hands.
 Why were they stopping?
 There was still at least an hour of daylight left.